 HR.
 13247.
 NATIONAL DEFENSE EDUCATION ACT.
-PASSED.
-YEA SUPPORTS PRESIDENT'S POSITION.
-(SEE CQ 193.)

 This vote was related to H.R.
 13247 (85th): An Act to strengthen the national defense and to encourage and assist in the expansion and improvement of educational programs to meet critical national needs and for other purposes.

 Our database of roll call votes from 1789-1989 (1990 for House votes) comes from an academic data source, VoteView.com, that has digitized paper records going back more than 200 years.
-Because of the difficulty of this task, the accuracy of these vote records is reduced..
+Because of the difficulty of this task, the accuracy of these vote records is reduced.

-In particular, these records do not distinguish between Members of Congress not voting (abstaining) from Members of Congress who were not eligible to vote because they had not yet taken office, or for other reasons.
-As a result, you may see Senate votes with more than 100 senators listed!
-But, typically, the extra senators will be listed as not voting.
+In addition, these records do not always distinguish between Members of Congress not voting (abstaining) from Members of Congress who were not eligible to vote because they had not yet taken office, or for other reasons.
+As a result, you may see extra not-voting entries and in these cases Senate votes may show more than 100 senators listed!

 “Aye” and “Yea” mean the same thing, and so do “No” and “Nay”.
 Congress uses different words in different sorts of votes.

 The U.S. Constitution says that bills should be decided on by the “yeas and nays” (Article I, Section 7).
 Congress takes this literally and uses “yea” and “nay” when voting on the final passage of bills.

 All Senate votes use these words.
 But the House of Representatives uses “Aye” and “No” in other sorts of votes.

 Statistically notable votes are the votes that are most surprising, or least predictable, given how other members of each voter’s party voted.